shagunm25/FUTURE_FS_01/README.md

 # Personal Portfolio Website

-## Overview
+## About The Project

-This project is a responsive personal portfolio website developed as part of the Future Interns Full Stack Web Development Internship.
+This is my personal portfolio website built during the Future Interns Full Stack Web Development Internship.

-The website showcases my profile, technical skills, internship experience, projects, educational background, and current learning journey in software development.
+The purpose of this website is to showcase my skills, projects, education, internship experience, and learning journey as a Computer Science Engineering student.
+It serves as a digital portfolio where visitors can learn more about my background, technical interests, and the projects I have worked on.

+The website is fully responsive and designed with a modern dark theme, smooth animations, and an easy-to-navigate layout.

 ---

 ## Features

-- Responsive design for desktop, tablet, and mobile devices
+- Responsive design for different screen sizes
-- Professional hero section with typing animation
+- Typing animation in the hero section
-- About Me and Education sections
+- About Me section
+- Education details
-- Internship Experience section
+- Internship experience showcase
-- Technical Skills showcase
+- Technical skills section
-- Featured Projects section
+- Project portfolio section
-- Currently Learning section
+- Current learning section
-- Contact section with GitHub, LinkedIn, and Email links
+- Contact information and social links
 - Smooth scrolling navigation
 - Scroll reveal animations
-- Modern Dark Slate and Orange UI theme
+- Back to top button

 ---